-This includes help with day-to-day personal and practical tasks to enable citizens to continue living independently in their own homes.
+This includes help with day to day personal and practical tasks to enable citizens to continue living independently in their own homes.
 These services can be provided by either the Council or by a private organisation, dependent upon the outcome of a care needs assessment.
-The potential charge would be the same regardless of who provides the service.
 The charge for services will be subject to a financial assessment under Fairer Charging.

 The Reason for Charging

-The Government allows local councils to charge for the services that have been proposed.
+The Government allows local councils to charge for care and support services, following a person’s care needs assessment, under section 14 of the Care Act.
 Nottingham City Council has decided that it will charge for these services and it will base its charges on how much it believes citizens can afford to pay.
-The Government assumes that all councils charge and reduces the amount of money it gives us based on this assumption.
-It is therefore essential that the council charge to ensure that the demand for services is met and the necessary care is provided to people in need.
+It is essential that the council charge to ensure that the demand for services is met and the necessary care is provided to people in need.

 A financial assessment has been designed to assess and establish how much citizens can contribute towards the cost of services received.
-This is to ensure that the charge the council levy for services is fair and has been tailored to fully take into account the citizens financial circumstances.
-There is an opportunity to decline the assessment, however the consequence of this action is that it will be expected that a full charge will be paid for services received irrespective of the citizens financial situation.
+This is to ensure that the charge the council levy for services is fair and has been tailored to fully take into account the financial circumstances.
+There is an opportunity to decline the assessment process, however the full cost of the services received will be charged irrespective of the citizen's financial situation.

-A financial assessment is partly a means test but includes an assessment of essential housing expenditure; disability related expenditure and also identifies potential entitlement to additional benefits.
-Financial assessments will be undertaken for all citizens who receive Home Care and Direct Payments services.
+A financial assessment is partly a means test but includes an assessment of essential housing expenditure, disability related expenditure and also identifies potential entitlement to additional benefits.
+Financial assessments will be undertaken for all citizens who receive community based services.

 All citizens are encouraged to have a financial assessment as it is likely that they will pay less than if they had declined to have the assessment.
-The consequence of declining would mean paying up to the full charge taking no account of the citizens financial position.
-However, some citizens who agreed to have a financial assessment are currently receiving a free service.
+Some citizens who agreed to have a financial assessment are currently receiving a free service.